ScottGreenhalgh/week1-assignment/README.md

 the page.
 This was not present on the sample, so I added prevented text wrapping for this element.

+There is one current bug.
+The audio I'm grabbing doesn't always load with the page.
+It sometimes does and other times doesn't.
+Likely an issue with my chosen source.
+I attempted adding the audio to Google Drive and importing that this way (found at https://drive.google.com/file/d/1wHXKc91ivGzG_Mb9kxvee7AuKN20LozT/preview) however this method didn't work at all.
+In future, I will probably consider adding local media to the project instead.

 Sources

 I sourced a materials for this project.
 Google images for the background